harrisonfloam/local-rag/README.md

 ### Run with Docker Compose

-If you're more familiar with the [Docker CLI](https://docs.docker.com/reference/cli/docker/), the same functionality and more exposed via [docker-compose.yml](docker-compose.yml).
+If you're more familiar with the [Docker CLI](https://docs.docker.com/reference/cli/docker/), the same functionality and more are exposed via [docker-compose.yml](docker-compose.yml).
 To run the application:

 ```bash
 docker compose up